Wyzdmulc/malawi-portfoli-site/README.md

 # malawi-portfoli-site
-A website that scraps data from male website and analyses it to form a portfolio using PMT or a portfolio based on dividend paying companies
+A website that scraps data from MSE website and analyses it to form a portfolio using PMT or a portfolio based on dividend paying companies